Feb 15, 2022

 Be mindful of where and when you ask questions, so you don’t assume people have had experiences.
 A good rule of thumb is to start broad and then get specific.
 For example, start by uncovering if someone uses a particular feature and then ask specific questions related to that feature—don’t make assumptions right off the bat.

-Create an open environment
+Create a safe and open environment

 Create space for any type of feedback—positive and negative—and make participants feel safe to share their opinions.
 Remind people that there are no right or wrong answers and that you are not testing them—you’re testing the product.